jefmud/quart_summernote_blog_simple/README.md

 **Summernote** - a very nice JavaScript WYSIWYG editor (https://github.com/summernote/summernote).

 All the styling and support come from Bootstrap 4 using a CDN for simplicity.
 The page templates could be easily changed to locally served static JavaScript (JQuery) and CSS.
+There are many good reasons to use CDN whenever you can ;-)

 **TinyMongo** - serves as a simple database.